 |Title:||Head Men's Basketball Coach|

-Over the last eight seasons, Jerry Slocum has showed patience, determination and resiliency.
+In his nine seasons as the Youngstown State men's basketball coach, Jerry Slocum has showed patience, determination and resiliency.

 Those three traits served him well over the years, and the effort he and his staff put forth has the program moving in an upward direction.

-Coming off the best season in more than a decade, the excitement surrounding the Youngstown State men’s basketball program is palpable and at a level not felt in many years.
+Coming off the best three-year stretch by the program in nearly 30 years, the excitement surrounding the Youngstown State men’s basketball program is palpable and at a level not felt in many years.

-Slocum, who is in his ninth year at the helm of the Penguins, is one of a handful of active NCAA men’s basketball coaches to record more than 600 career victories, ranks 36th all-time with 673 career victories and needs 27 more to reach 700 for his career.
+Slocum, who is entering his 10th year at the helm of the Penguins, is one of a handful of active NCAA men’s basketball coaches to record more than 600 career victories.
+He has 688 career victories and is on the cusp of becoming one of 35 coaches to reach the 700-career victory mark.

-Now in his 39th season as a head coach, Slocum, who ranks second in YSU history with 92 wins, is sixth among active Division I mentors in career wins.
+Now in his 40th season as a head coach, Slocum, who ranks second in YSU history with 107 wins, is eightth among active Division I mentors in career wins.

 Slocum, who was named YSU’s head coach on April 12, 2005, became just the 47th individual in NCAA history to win at least 600 games as a head coach.
 He reached his milestone victory on Feb.
 22, 2007, when the Penguins defeated Wright State.